techlahoma/board_meetings/2016/09_september.md

 * information regarding the Space Program's meeting space in SS64 in anticipation of a budgetary approval (Jon)
 * Propsal to investigate a better, more reliable video chat service.
 * Accounting (Luke/Jesse)
-* VOTE: Add Techlahoma debit card to Code for Tulsa AWS account
+* CONSIDER: Can we add Techlahoma debit card to Code for Tulsa AWS account?
    - CfT has $5,000 of AWS credit and spends <$10 per month right now, so no charges expected thru Feb '18, when CfA credits expire
+   - But the account is required to have a "back-up" funding source
+   - Related: The discussion below about dnsimple.com & paying for domains for Techlahoma groups
 * Paying Prototek Update
    - Review Release language from Sean
    - Approve final amount